thebestsophist/workspace/README.md

 HTML5 Boilerplate created by by Paul Irish and Divya Manian http://html5boilerplate.com Compass-H5pb by Peter Gumeson https://github.com/sporkd/compass-h5bp

 Do what you will.
-Anything we've created is granted with the MIT/X11 license, just like Symphony CMS.
+Everything I've created here released with the MIT/X11 license, just like Symphony CMS.